dimartinot/gee_sar_fetcher/README.md

-# sar_downloader
+# GEE SAR Fetcher
 An easy-to-use Python library to download SAR GRD imagery from Google Earth Engine.

 ## Introduction
 Access Google's multi-petabytes of SAR Imagery data from your python code with *no dimension restraint*.
 Simply supply coordinates, a time interval and obtain a stack of Sentinel-1 preprocessed PolSAR images.